Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/tutorial_walk.md

 image: "../assets/images/chemotaxis_traj_1.0.png"
 ---

-In a [previous tutorial](tutorial_purerandom), we built a Jupyter notebook to simulate the movement of a cell moving randomly throughout two-dimensional space in a sequence of steps.
+In a [previous tutorial](tutorial_purerandom), we simulated the movement of a cell moving randomly throughout two-dimensional space in a sequence of steps.
 At each step, the next direction of the cell's movement is chosen completely randomly.
 We called this simple algorithm "strategy 1" in the [main text](home_conclusion).

-In this tutorial, we will adapt this simulation into one that attempts to more closely mimic the real behavior of *E. coli* chemotaxis.
-We will then be able to compare the results of these two algorithms back in the main text.
+In this tutorial, we will adapt this simulation into one that attempts to more closely mimic the real behavior of *E. coli* chemotaxis, based on what we have learned in this module.
+We will then be able to compare the results of these two algorithms.

-Make sure the following dependencies are installed:
+Make sure that the following dependencies are installed:

 | Installation Link | Version | Check install/version |
 |:------|:-----:|------:|